Single Node Installation with Docker

 wget --user <user> --ask-password https://archives.immuta.com/snd/<version>/snd-v<version>.tar.gz

 Once the command is executed, you will be prompted for a password.
-Use your archive credentials found at https://download.immuta.com.
+Use your archive credentials provided by your Immuta support professional.

 1.2 - Install Single Node Docker CLI Utility